HassanAliMAli/Projecta/README.md

 2.  **Add the MCP Server Configuration**

     Add the following JSON snippet.
-This tells your IDE to automatically download and run Projecta whenever it's needed.
+This tells your IDE how to run Projecta, passing the **absolute path** to your desired database file as an argument.